IM-WALD-SEIN® Top Expert | Clinic Partner Program

 Our certified clinical partner program integrates Clinical Forest Therapy into routine care across preventive and rehabilitation clinics.
 Evidence-informed.
 Indication-based planning.
 Safe for clinical use.
 Reliably certified.

-The forest can be a powerful therapeutic resource – enhancing motivation, resilience and practical self-management, especially for people living with chronic conditions.
-To translate this potential into reliable clinical benefit, a structured clinical framework is essential.
+The forest can be a powerful therapeutic resource – enhancing motivation, resilience and everyday self-management, especially for people living with chronic conditions.
+For patients to truly benefit, however, forest therapy needs a clear clinical framework.

 Interested in partnering with us?
-We would be happy to present the IM-WALD-SEIN® Top Expert clinic partner program in a personal consultation.
+We would be pleased to introduce you to our IM-WALD-SEIN® Top Expert clinic partner program.

 Effective.
 Economical.
 Certified